Enterprise-connect/documentation/docs/service-credentials.md

 [back to top](#service-credentials)

 ### Pro Tips
+- Use tools like GitHub (internal/private) to track and manage documents like the JSON produced by the steps outlined above.
+This can be invaluable when people/teams change and emergency KTs are needed
-Here are the most common [CloudFoundry CLI](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html) commands related to service keys and service binding.
+- See below for the most common [CloudFoundry CLI](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html) commands related to service keys and service binding

 #### Service Key Commands